musica Dei donum

 The title of this disc refers to the four vocal items in the programme which are all written for the time of Advent.
 They belong to a then popular category of rather simple music for voice and instruments.
 They are mostly closely connected to the veneration of the Virgin Mary.
 That is also the case with the pieces on this disc.
 O Maria, treib von dannen and Ihr blumenreichen Felder are both strophic.
 The first is scored for oboe or chalumeau, two violins con sordino and bc, whereas the second has two chalumeau parts, again with muted violins.
 Markus Miesenberger has caught the character of these pieces well and doesn't try to make to much of it.
 It is their simplicity and directness which makes them nice to listen to.

 Maria Wurzel Davids and Seht!
 Wie der Stolzen Schlangen Haubt are in the form of a recitative and a strophic aria, for a soprano with a 'viola amabile', two muted violins and bc.
 The second piece refers to the Fall of man in paradise when God promises that the serpent's (devil's) head will be crushed through the birth of Jesus.
 Alois Mühlbacher, already 15 at the time of this recording, is (was) a member of the St. Florianer Sängerknaben, an outstanding choir of boys and men, with which Gunar Letzbor has made several fine recordings.
 Mühlbacher sings these two pieces very well, showing a remarkable range and his ability to express a text.
 I didn't know what was meant by a 'viola amabile'.
-Mr Letzbor was so friendly to inform me that this is not a specific instrument but rather a viola which is played with a mute made of leather, creating a sound which he feels is appropriate for these two pieces.
+Mr Letzbor was so kind to inform me that this is not a specific instrument but rather a viola which is played with a mute made of leather, creating a sound which he feels is appropriate for these two pieces.

 It is impossible to really assess Werner's qualities as a composers, because his oeuvre has hardly been explored yet.
 I would, for instance, be very interested to hear some of his oratorios.
 As far as I know just one of these has been recorded (Debora, directed by Pál Németh, Quintana/Harmonia mundi, 1994).
 However, we should be grateful for this disc which allows us to catch a glimpse of his oeuvre.
 Let us hope that more of it will be revealed in future recordings.